-They are allowing, scratch that, urging their employees to work remotely a few days a week.
+Companies are allowing, scratch that, urging their employees to work remotely a few days a week.
 Real estate developers and investors have noticed as well.
 Massive investments are taking place in the coworking space.
-Check out this piece in livemint that says flexible working spaces have seen a 277% jump in leasing to nearly 3 million sq. ft. in the first quarter of this year.

 Now, let’s go back to the title of this post.
 If you haven’t heard of the term, #futureofwork is anything that redefines the way we work.
 And coworking spaces is most definitely the #futureofwork, especially in India.

 Let me break it down for you.

 First off, flexibility in work is something that millennials gravitate towards and India’s millennial generation is larger than China’s or the US’s.
 Second, according to this piece in Economic Times, India is home to over 20,000 startups across the country.
 And finally, The Hindu Business Line, says that one in four freelancers in the world is from India.